• Skip to main content

 Table of Contents[Hide][Show]

-Why fully pastured cows are often healthiest and produce the best milk with the lowest somatic cell count with a small grain ration during milking rather than “100% grassfed”.
+Why fully pastured cows are often healthiest and produce the best and safest milk with the lowest somatic cell count when a small grain ration is provided during milking rather than “100% grassfed”.

 The dairy cows we see nowadays are not the same cows we see in old pictures from the 1930s.